PriyankaAMehta/React-from-Strach/README.md

     Added to an existing website without rewriting everything Used to manage a single component or an entire application Rendered inside any chosen container element (like <div id="root">) In short, React works inside the DOM, not instead of it, and it gives developers control over where and how much of the application is powered by React.
+19. use git checkout branch_name to switch to new branch. you can also use git switch branch_name if you are using newer git version.